BonsaiDen/JavaScript-Garden/doc/casting.md

 ## Type casting

-JavaScript is a *weakly typed* language, so it will apply *type ceorcion* wherever possible.
+JavaScript is a *weakly typed* language, so it will apply *type coercion* wherever possible.

     // These are true